-The question of why a MIRV ban was opposed during the Nixon period thus has to be approached in this context.
-One gets the sense from the documents that in 1969 the main reason for opposing a ban on testing MIRVs was that the existing MIRV systems were not capable of destroying anything other than soft targets (like cities), whereas to "employ them in a counterforce role against hard targets" they had to be made more accurate, and this would require more testing.
-The assumption was that developing at least some counterforce capability was important-and not just because the Soviet Union was also going that route.
+The whole question of why a MIRV ban was opposed during the Nixon period thus has to be approached in this context.
+And one does get the sense from the documents that the main reason why a ban on testing MIRVs was opposed in 1969 was that whereas the current MIRV systems were good enough to destroy soft targets (like cities), to "employ them in a counterforce role against hard targets" they had to be made more accurate and for that more testing was required.66 The assumption was that it was important to develop at least a certain counterforce capability-and not just because the Soviets were also going that route.
 It was also important for its own sake, and the administration's MIRV policy was rooted in that assumption.
-Thus, for example, in 1970, Deputy Secretary of Defense David Packard answered the president's question about why the MIRV was of value by pointing out that, whereas the United States had an "adequate capability to attack urban
+Thus, for example, in 1970 Deputy Secretary of Defense David Packard answered the president's question about why the MIRV was of value by pointing out that whereas America had an "adequate capability to attack urban industrial targets," it did "not have a good counterforce capability," adding that "we need to improve this."67